This guide takes you step-by-step through how to get your ScyllaDB Cloud cluster up and running quickly.

 Click Launch Cluster.
 It will take a few minutes for your cluster to launch.

 If you enabled the VPC peering when configuring your cluster, now VPC peering needs to be configured.
 The wizard will guide you through the configuration process.
-See GCP Virtual Private Network (VPC) Peering Setup Guide for details about configuring VPC peering on GCP.
+See AWS or GCP Virtual Private Network (VPC) Peering Setup Guide for details about configuring VPC peering.

 When your cluster is launched, you can immediately connect to it.
 ScyllaDB Cloud provides you with default credentials and detailed instructions on how to connect to your cluster with different clients and drivers.